aws-samples/aws-reinvent21-inf1-workshop/README.md

 <div align="center">
 <img src="img/dlc-bert-direct-benchmark-result.png" width="100%">
 <br/>
-Fig. 22 - Benchmark result
+Fig. 23 - Benchmark result
 </div>
 <br/>

 <div align="center">
 <img src="img/dlc-inf1-resource-utilization.png" width="100%">
 <br/>
-Fig. 23 - Neuron core utilization
+Fig. 24 - Neuron core utilization
 </div>
 <br/>

+The top part of the screen is showing vCPU and system memory utilization, while the bottom part of the screen is showing utilization of the Neuron Cores as well as aggregated system metrics.
+We can see that the benchmark test is running on the Neuron Cores and they are being utilized at close to 95%.

 ### 2.6) Clean up